 The internet is a public and open place, one where anybody can post and share content.
 This is part of the fun but it does mean that your child might see something that is intended for adults which might confuse or upset them.
-This could be violent or sexual content, extreme opinion or inappropriate advertising.

 What is inappropriate?